 Fresh pesto - don’t be tempted to use the jarred version.
 Fresh pesto tastes completely different.
 Plus, it is a key ingredient in this Pesto Lasagne.
 You can make your own or buy a pot from the chilled aisle in the supermarket.

 Lasagne sheets - the number you need will depend on the size and shape of your dish.
 I often use dried as I always have a packet in my cupboard, but fresh is lovely.
-You can make your own from scratch if you have the time.
 If you do use fresh, it will cook quicker.

-Mozzarella - this gives the Pesto Lasagne an irresistibly gooey, bubbling topping.
-You can use mozzarella pearls if you prefer.
+Mozzarella - this gives the Lasagne al Pesto an irresistibly gooey, bubbling topping.

 Substitutions and Variations:

-- Pesto: you can use homemade or shop bought pesto, but it must be fresh.
+Pesto: you can use homemade or shop bought pesto, but it must be fresh.
 Trust me, it is a world away from the jarred variety.
 I use the basil variety in this recipe, but you can use fresh sundried tomato pesto instead.
-It gives a delicious tomato-ey flavour.

-- Pine nuts: another delicious way of adding crunch is by sprinkling with toasted pine nuts just before serving.
+Pine nuts: a delicious way of adding crunch is by sprinkling with toasted pine nuts just before serving.

 ONE: Preheat the oven to 180C.
 Tip the diced butternut squash onto a baking tray.
 Season with salt, freshly ground black pepper and a pinch of dried chilli flakes.